joBr99/nspanel-lovelace-ui/README.md

 `class` | False | string | | The name of the Class.
 `config` | False | complex | | Config/Mapping between Homeassistant and your NsPanel

-### Override Icons
+### Override Icons or Names

-To override Icons of entities you can configure an icon name in your configuration, please see the following example.
+To override Icons or Names of entities you can configure an icon or name in your configuration, please see the following example.
 Only the icons listed in the [Icon Table](HMI#icons-ids) are useable.

 ```yaml